How to Block Emails on AOL and Keep Your Inbox Clean

 DoNotPay is able to provide you with a service that will help you report, and eventually block spam email on AOL, with the possibility of being compensated.
 Here’s what you need to do:

-- Log into your DoNotPay account in your web browser or iOS app
+- Log into your DoNotPay account in your

 - Select the Spam Collector option — either on the dashboard on the left or scroll down